 Spirituality Vs Religion In Modern Age

 Christians form the biggest religious group of all, with 31% of the world’s population.
-Next come Muslims (24%), then Hindus (15%) and Buddhists (6.9%).
+Next, come Muslims (24%), then Hindus (15%), and Buddhists (6.9%).
 Of the remaining population, though some may not be affiliated with any religious group, they may believe in God’s existence.

-Then others are “spiritual but not religious,” meaning that they do not practice any religion, but are likely to believe in a Higher Power, or feel their mystical union with same.
+Then others are “Spiritual but not religious,” meaning that they do not practice any religion, but are likely to believe in a Higher Power, or feel their mystical union with the same.
 It means that worldwide, the majority of the world’s population still affiliate with one particular religion, but their absolute numbers are declining.